opds-community/drafts/opds-1.2.md

 ## Appendix A. Contributors

 The content and concepts within this specification are a product of the OPDS Community.

-The two editors for this revision of the specification are Hadrien Gardeur and Leonard Richardson.

 ## Appendix B. RELAX NG Compact Schema